-The NDC has released a listing of 403 entries that have completed declassification processing between August 5 and November 8, 2013 and are now available for researcher request.
-This release records from both military and civilian agencies.
+The NDC has released a listing of 102 entries that have completed declassification processing between February 9, and June 26, 2015 and are now available for researcher request.
+This release consists of records from both military and civilian agencies.
+Highlights include:

 Requests to access the newly released records or to order copies should be directed to Archives 2 Reference at 301-837-3510 or email@example.com.

 (When making a request, please cite the HMS Entry and Series Title.)

 The United States plans to publish the third Open Government National Action Plan (NAP) later this year as part of our commitment to the Open Government Partnership.
 The NAP will include new and expanded open government commitments that will be fulfilled in the next two years.
 In the first and second US NAPs, previous commitments related to classification and declassification have included:

 - Creating a Security Classification Reform Committee

 - Implementing monitoring and tracking for declassification reviews

 This year the US is developing the NAP in consultation with the public through Hackpad, a collaborative platform.
 Learn more about this process on the White House Blog and visit the Hackpad to learn how to participate in the process.

 Visit the page “Classification Modernization” page to contribute your ideas related to classification and declassification.
 NAP commitments need to be:

 - Ambitious: pushing government beyond current practice by strengthening transparency, accountability, and public participation